The search for water, water test results, and requirements.

 Substituting in the above values a 20-year safe yield (020) of 135.4 m3/day (20.6 imperial gallons per minute or 49,455 m3/year) is calculated.
 The analysis indicates the well is capable of supplying water at a rate of 20.6 igpm, which is greater than the tested rate of 12.0 igpm.
 The safe yield for the well is nearly double the license application volume of 26,982 m3/year, allowing for potential growth in water demand at a later date.

-The Beginning – Water
+The Beginning – Water’s Chemical Analysis

 Chemical Analysis on well water is NOT conclusive proof that wells are not connected